Stivichall

-Stivichall or Styvechale (/ˈstaɪtʃəl/ STY-chəl) is a suburb of the city of Coventry, West Midlands, England.
+Stivichall or Styvechale (/ˈstaɪtʃəl/ STY-chəl) is a suburb of the city of Coventry, in the county of the West Midlands, England.

 It is a mainly residential area in the south of the city.

 Geography

 Stivichall is a mainly residential area of south Coventry astride the Leamington Road.
 Like the city centre, it lies on the right terraces of the vale carved by the Sherbourne, an intermittently great stream which rises in Allesley in the borough and flows along the eastern boundary as an upper sub-tributary of the River Avon, Warwickshire.
 The small suburb of Fenside forms part of southeast Stivichall.
 To the north and northwest Stivichall borders the War Memorial Park a civic nationally Grade II listed park and garden which separates the neighbourhood from most parts of similarly residential Earlsdon along Coat of Arms Bridge Road.

 The district of Cheylesmore blends into the area contiguously to the northeast.
 Much relatively narrower Whitley Common, which is a flood meadow, and one of two dual feeder roads to Coventry's centre on it, separates Whitley to the east.
 The southern border of Stivichall is shared with the northern border of the city's Finham and Green Lane neighbourhoods along the A45 dual carriageway.

 The western area of Stivichall, known locally as Styvechale Grange, is a large residential district developed during the late-1960s and early-1970s to cater for Coventry's then-rapidly rising population (which peaked at 340,000 inhabitants in 1971).